LZ 130 Graf Zeppelin

 The Graf Zeppelin (Deutsches Luftschiff Zeppelin #130; Registration: D-LZ 130) was the last of the German rigid airships built by Zeppelin Luftschiffbau during the period between the World Wars, the second and final ship of the Hindenburg class, and the second zeppelin to carry the name "Graf Zeppelin" (after the LZ 127) and thus often referred to as Graf Zeppelin II.
-Due to the United States refusal to export helium to Germany, the Graf Zeppelin II was filled with hydrogen and therefore never carried commercial passengers.
-It made 30 flights over 11 months in 1938–39, many being propaganda publicity flights; but staff of the Reich Air Ministry were aboard to conduct radio surveillance and measurements.
-The airship, along with its LZ 127 namesake were both scrapped in April 1940, and their duralumin framework salvaged to build aircraft for the Luftwaffe.
+Due to the United States' refusal to export helium to Germany, the Graf Zeppelin II was inflated with hydrogen and therefore never carried commercial passengers.
+It made 30 flights over 11 months in 1938–39, many being propaganda publicity flights; staff of the Reich Air Ministry were aboard to conduct radio surveillance and measurements.
+The airship, along with LZ 127 were both scrapped in April 1940, and their duralumin framework salvaged to build aircraft for the Luftwaffe.

 Design and development

 The Graf Zeppelin II was virtually identical to the Hindenburg, and was originally designed to use hydrogen as lifting gas.
-It was conceived to replace the aging LZ 127 Graf Zeppelin on flying the South American transatlantic route while the Hindenburg would continue flying the North American route.
-Following the Hindenburg disaster in May, 1937, Dr. Hugo Eckener vowed never again to use hydrogen in a passenger airship.
-This led to modifications such that the Graf Zeppelin II could be inflated with helium.
-The only source of helium in large enough quantities at that time was in the United States, so Eckener traveled to Washington, D.C. to lobby for helium for his airships.
-He visited President Roosevelt himself, who promised to supply helium, but only for peaceful purposes.
-After the annexation of Austria in March 1938, U.S. Secretary of the Interior Harold Ickes refused to supply helium, and the Graf Zeppelin II was ultimately filled with hydrogen.
+The LZ 130 was built to replace the aging LZ 127 Graf Zeppelin on the South American transatlantic route while the Hindenburg would continue flying the North American route.
+Following the Hindenburg disaster in May 1937, Dr Hugo Eckener vowed never again to use hydrogen in a passenger airship.
+This led to modifications so that the Graf Zeppelin II could be inflated with helium.
+The only source of helium in large enough quantities at that time was the United States, so Eckener traveled to Washington, D.C. to lobby for helium for his airships.
+He visited President Franklin D. Roosevelt, who promised to supply helium, but only for peaceful purposes.
+After the German annexation of Austria in March 1938, U.S. Secretary of the Interior Harold Ickes refused to supply helium, and the Graf Zeppelin II was ultimately inflated with hydrogen.